Play a trill that starts slow, accelerates, and ends with a turn.

 A good trill has a shape.
 A bad trill is a constant.

-A trill is not just an alternation between two notes.
 A good Baroque trill starts slower than its final speed, accelerates through its course, and ends with a turn that prepares the next note.
-The trill has a shape, the same way a phrase has a shape, and players who treat the trill as a constant lose half of what it can do.
+The trill has a shape, the same way a phrase has a shape.

 Accelerating trill